sndrummer/sams-todoist-cli/README.md

 # Todoist CLI

-A dead simple command-line interface for Todoist.
-No bloat, just the essentials.
+A simple command-line interface for Todoist for Linux/macOS.

 ## Setup